wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-asm.md

 The above discussed NSG rules are very similar to the NSG rules in [Example 1 - Build a Simple DMZ with NSGs][Example1].
 Please review the NSG Description in that document for a detailed look at each NSG rule and it's attributes.

 ## Firewall Rules
 A management client will need to be installed on a PC to manage the firewall and create the configurations needed.
 See the documentation from your firewall (or other NVA) vendor on how to manage the device.
-The remainder of this section will describe the configuration of the firewall itself, through the vendors management client (i.e. not the Azure Management Portal or PowerShell).
+The remainder of this section will describe the configuration of the firewall itself, through the vendors management client (i.e. not the Azure portal or PowerShell).

 Instructions for client download and connecting to the Barracuda used in this example can be found here: [Barracuda NG Admin](https://techlib.barracuda.com/NG61/NGAdmin)